Stars matter? Georgia, TCU both excel in player development

 Bennett was the offensive MVP of the semifinal victory against Ohio State in the Peach Bowl.
 The defensive MVP was safety Javon Bullard, a three-star recruit.

-What attracts the blue-chip recruits to Georgia, is the track record of developing players who end up in the NFL.
+What attracts the blue-chip recruits to Georgia is a track record of developing players who end up in the NFL.

-Freshman defensive tackle Bear Alexander, a four-star who played his senior year of high school at IMG Academy in Florida, said he was compelled to play college football in his home state at Texas A&M. But Georgia’s track-record for development swayed him.
+Freshman defensive tackle Bear Alexander, a four-star who played his senior year of high school at IMG Academy in Florida, said he was compelled to play college football in his home state at Texas A&M. Recent results swayed him.

 Both Georgia starting defensive tackles from last year’s team, Jordan Davis and Devonte Wyatt, were first-round draft picks, and Carter has a chance to be a top-10 selection this year.